Consultation is when you talk with employees and their representatives to explain your planned changes and get their feedback and input.

 100 or more redundancies within 90 days in 1 workplace

-Fill in form HR1 on GOV.UK and send it to the RPS address on the form.
+Fill in the HR1 form on GOV.UK and send it to the RPS address on the form.

 You can be fined if you do not notify the RPS.